 The connection between engagement and burnout is not straightforward because highly-stressed individuals can present as very engaged.
 This is certainly evident through my own experience.
-I was working in London and my workload, hours, and commitments just kept creeping up.
-While I hadn't recognized it at the time, my work-life integration was completely off.
+I was working in London, and my workload, hours, and commitments just kept creeping up.
+While I hadn't recognized it then, my work-life integration was entirely off.

-I remember feeling annoyed at friends when they asked me to meet them for dinner on a weeknight.
+I remember feeling annoyed at my friends when they asked me to meet them for dinner on a weeknight.
 I became much more serious (which is a stark contrast to my usual self).
-But I didn't realize anything was wrong until my hair started falling out, which was a wake-up call for me.
-So I worked with a health coach to get back on track, and that’s when I started getting more interested in how to recognize and reverse burnout.
+But I didn't realize anything was wrong until my hair started falling out, which was a wake-up call.
+So I worked with a health coach to get back on track, and that’s when I started getting more interested in recognizing and reversing burnout.

-During this time I would still have said I was engaged at work.
+During this time, I would still have said I was engaged at work.
 High engagement and high levels of wellbeing do not always go together.
-Individuals can feel highly stressed while also being engaged, but they may well be on their way to burnout.
+Individuals can feel highly stressed while being engaged, but they may be on their way to burnout.
 This is an important distinction for employers to understand, and it’s part of why we created the wellbeing survey at Culture Amp.

 Part of preventing employee burnout is, of course, knowing the signs so you can take action before it gets worse.
-In addition to the three signs we’ve mentioned above, get an understanding of people’s stress levels in your 1-on1 meetings.
-You can learn a lot about someone’s wellbeing with a simple opening question of: How is everything going today?
+In addition to the three signs mentioned above, understand people’s stress levels in your 1-on-1 meetings.
+You can learn a lot about someone’s wellbeing with these simple opening questions: How is everything going today?
 Tell me about this last week?

-If you know people on your team are burnt out, then it’s time to act.
-Often people experiencing burnout lose their perspective on work, it becomes all-consuming in their life.
+If you know people on your team are burnt out, it’s time to act.
+Often people experiencing burnout lose their perspective on work, and it becomes all-consuming.
 One of the most effective things managers can do is support employees to take the time they need to recover from burnout.
 Letting people unplug from work and focus on their health is the first step.

 Here are some daily practices you can incorporate in your life to prevent burnout:

 Take a mental break.
-During the day take some restful time (not checking email, slack, or anything work-related).
-Call a friend, go outside and close your eyes for five minutes – whatever you choose, let yourself disconnect for that time.
+During the day, relax (not checking email, slack, or anything work-related).
+Call a friend, go outside, and close your eyes for five minutes – whatever you choose, let yourself disconnect for that time.